DOJ has multiple possible paths to Trump indictment: Here’s what it could look like

 The DOJ has done little to tip its hand to the committee even as it asks for evidence from them, with Rep. Pete Aguilar (D-Calif.) telling reporters Wednesday that “the last request was, you know, all 1,000 interviews” they’ve done.

-The panel and the DOJ are in the process of negotiating what form information sharing might take, though Rep. Bennie Thompson (D-Miss.), the panel’s chairman, has insisted that any review involve an “in-camera” session where prosecutors could look at, but not take, any of the depositions.
+The panel and the DOJ are in the process of negotiating what form information sharing might take.
+However, Rep. Bennie Thompson (D-Miss.), the panel’s chairman, has insisted that any review involve an “in-camera” session where prosecutors could look at, but not take, any of the depositions.

-“We’ve spoken a lot about accountability, and in order for there to be true accountability, the Department of Justice may have to act,” Aguilar said, “but that’s not our job.”
+“We’ve spoken a lot about accountability, and for there to be true accountability, the Department of Justice may have to act,” Aguilar said, “but that’s not our job.”

 Perry said if the DOJ does move to charge Trump, the decision will be made by the “ponderous, deliberate, methodical attorney general that we have.”

-“Obviously Garland and the line prosecutors are going to be very reticent about filing any charges that seem overly ambitious or aggressive.
-This is one where they’re going to need to feel they are on as solid of ground as possible,” she said.
+“Obviously, Garland and the line prosecutors are going to be very reticent about filing any charges that seem overly ambitious or aggressive.
+This is one where they’re going to need to feel they are on as solid of the ground as possible,” she said.

 “They’re going to want to make sure they cannot just support an indictment but sustain a conviction, and obviously the standard for that is beyond a reasonable doubt, but here I think they’re going to assign themselves with a higher burden of proof than exists in the charging instructions the jury will get.”